awsdocs/elb-gateway-load-balancers-user-guide/doc_source/gateway-listeners.md

 When you create your Gateway Load Balancer, you add a *listener*\.
 A listener is a process that checks for connection requests\.

 Listeners for Gateway Load Balancers listen for all IP packets across all ports\.
 You cannot specify a protocol or port when you create a listener for a Gateway Load Balancer\.
-You cannot delete the listener for a Gateway Load Balancer\.

 When you create a listener, you specify a rule for routing requests\.
 This rule forwards requests to the specified target group\.
 You can update the listener rule to forward requests to a different target group\.